 • Handle sensitive employee-related situations with empathy – For larger companies considering lay offs, the primary option should be to cut down the salaries of the higher paid employees so as retain the people who can least afford to lose their jobs.
 However, when the time comes to make the tough call, do it with compassion and carry out the implementation at one go so that it does not affect the employee morale.

 • Secure liquidity – One of the key challenges for businesses is access to cash.
 Running any business is a risky endeavour and small businesses are particularly vulnerable.
 Overhead costs like rent, payroll and utilities leave very little liquid cash to owners.
 On top of that there is lack of revenue from slowing services owing to the Pandemic.
 There are proposals like ” small business workplace stabilisation fund”, enhancement of loan limits, etc which can ensure cash flow and stabilise the market.

-• Communicate to stake holders – Consult frequently with your investor or external experts to plan the right form of communication with stakeholders, most importantly customers and employees.
+• Communicate to stake holders – Consult frequently with your investor economic scenario or external experts to plan the right form of communication with stakeholders, most importantly customers and employees.
 Always have an honest conservation with your entire leadership team.

 This is the time when economic scenario we need to understand the gravity of the situation and turn it favourable by being optimistic, realistic and a little tactful.